Boosting MLLM Spatial Reasoning with Geometrically Referenced 3D Scene Representations: Experiments

 Among all MLLMs, GPT-5 achieves the highest overall score.
 While the fine-tuned VG LLM attains a comparable performance, it should be noted that its training data include videos overlapping with VSI-Bench and questions similar to those in the benchmark.
 When integrated with GR3D, all three models exhibit performance gains, where models with stronger reasoning capabilities show greater improvements.
-In particular, GPT-5 achieves a 8\% increase, setting a new state of the art.
-Notably, for configurational tasks including object count, relative distance, relative direction, and route planning, GR3D yields substantial improvements of 14\%, 15\%, 20\%, and 11\%, respectively.
+In particular, GPT-5 achieves a 9\% increase, setting a new state of the art.
 This validates that our approach represents 3D spatial information in a form that can be effectively utilized by MLLMs.
-The experimental results demonstrate that our approach can function as a general plug-in mechanism for enhancing spatial reasoning in MLLMs.
+The improvements across all three models demonstrate that our approach can function as a general plug-in mechanism for enhancing spatial reasoning in MLLMs.
 As MLLMs continue to advance rapidly, our approach can immediately leverage these advancements without fine-tuning or retraining.

+\cref{tab:mcperf} presents the MindCube results.
+We include models with leading performance reported in ~\cite{yin2025spatial}.
+Consistent with the trends observed on VSI-Bench, GR3D yields substantial performance improvements, boosting the accuracy of GPT-5 by 12\%.
+To our knowledge, this result represents the highest accuracy achieved by zero-shot methods on MindCube, highlighting the effectiveness of our representation in scenarios with sparse input views.
+Overall, the consistent gains across both VSI-Bench and MindCube demonstrate the generality of our approach and its ability to support diverse forms of 3D spatial reasoning without task-specific adaptation.

 While our approach achieves strong overall performance, further analysis reveals that a large portion of the errors stem from inaccurate geometric attributes.
 In particular, our current implementation mainly relies on voxel connectivity to separate individual object instances, which struggles in cluttered scenes and thus reduces the accuracy of object counting and size estimation.
 More advanced 3D instance segmentation models could lead to improvements.
-In addition, when point clouds are highly noisy, the current object detection method often overestimates bounding box dimensions.
+In addition, when point clouds are highly noisy, the current object detection method tends to either miss objects or overestimate their dimensions.
 This issue can be mitigated through more robust 3D semantic segmentation or denoising techniques.

-\subsubsection{Ablation Study}
+\subsection{Ablation Study}

 In this section, we conduct ablation studies.
-For a fair comparison, all experiments are performed using GPT-5.
+We use VSI-Bench and GPT-5 for all experiments.
 Results are summarized in~\cref{tab:abl}.
-For brevity, we present scores of three configurational tasks and the average score of all tasks.
+For brevity, we present scores of two configurational tasks and the average score of all tasks.

 \textbf{Effectiveness of object annotations.} We first investigate the role of object annotations by removing object IDs from images while keeping all other inputs unchanged.
 As shown in~\cref{tab:abl}, the resulting performance is nearly identical to GPT-5 alone.
 This indicates that without providing explicit association, MLLMs are unable to effectively utilize the provided geometric information.